ONSdigital/design-system/.github/PULL_REQUEST_TEMPLATE/DEPRECATION_TEMPLATE.md

 ### Link to Deprecation Ticket

+Provide a link to the issue or ticket where the deprecation is tracked and discussed.

 ### Description of Change:

+Detail what changes are being made, specifically outlining what is being deprecated or altered.

 ### Reason for Change:

+Explain why the change is necessary, including any issues or benefits associated with the update.

 ### Components Impacted (if relevant):

+List any specific components or areas of the codebase that are affected by this change.

 ### Migration steps: